What Is The Purpose of Marketing?

 Before we name the first component, let’s make sure we understand our ultimate goal.
 What is the purpose of marketing, anyway?

 To answer this complex question, think of the difference between marketing and selling.
 The act of selling just means convincing someone to buy your product or service.
-The act of marketing on the other hand, refers to making that product or service seem highly desirable for a certain type of person.
+On the other hand, the act of marketing refers to making that product or service seem highly desirable for a particular type of person.
 When you market something, you portray it in a way that explains the problems it solves and how it solves them.

 In summary, marketing requires you to know the type of person who will benefit from your product or service, how you can deliver these benefits, and what these benefits will do for them.
-Solidifying this information allows you to achieve the aforementioned purpose of marketing: convincing someone that buying from you is a logical and possibly necessary decision.
-Marketing presents the most important reasons to buy from you; not someone else.
+Solidifying this information allows you to achieve the purpose mentioned above of marketing: convincing someone that buying from you is a logical and possibly necessary decision.
+Marketing presents the most important reasons to buy from you, not someone else.

-The first step to developing any marketing strategy is to consider your target customer, or target market.
-This is the type of person who will benefit most from your product or service, i.e. the type of person you had in mind when you initially determined what would make your business unique.
+The first step to developing any marketing strategy is to consider your target customer or target market.
+This is the type of person who will benefit most from your product or service, i.e., the kind of person you had in mind when you initially determined what would make your business unique.
 Your target customer is the building block that all of your marketing materials will be based on.
-Successful businesses prove that they can serve their target customer’s needs better than anyone else.
+Successful companies prove that they can serve their target customer’s needs better than anyone else.

 Not sure who your target customer is?
 You might have a vague idea of your target customer, but such an integral element of your general strategy must be crystal clear.